Skip to Content

 The more moisture and humidity that you bring into your tent, the more condensation you’ll experience.
 Moisture inside of your tent comes from three sources:

 1. The air in the environment- Moisture in the air is called humidity.
 You can’t control this.
-Before your trip, you may want to look into the humidity of the region where you plan to camp.
+Before your backpacking trip, you may want to look into the humidity of the region where you plan to camp.
 This info can help you select the right shelter and sleep system for your trip.
-Some camping shelters deal with humidity better than others.
+Some camping shelters deal with humid conditions better than others.
 More on that in the next section.

 2. Your breathing and sweating- While you sleep, you exhale moisture into your tent with every breath.
 You also sweat in your sleeping bag.
 I have read figure clamming that you loose around 1 liter of water per night but couldn’t find a reliable source for this info.
 Regardless, these natural functions add moisture to the inside of your tent which increases condensation.